 Support for positional syntax has been added for more compact code.
-By default the the declared type order in the type declaration matches the argument position.
+By default the declared type order in the type declaration matches the argument position.
 But it possible to override these using the @position annotation.
+This allows patterns to be used with positional arguments, instead of the more verbose named arguments.

+'''

-''' declare Cheese
+declare Cheese

 name : String @position(1)

-shop : String @position(2) '''
+shop : String @position(2)

-'''

 price : int @position(0)

 end

 '''

 The @Position annotation, in the org.drools.definition.type package, can be used to annotate original pojos on the classpath.
 Currently only fields on classes can be annotated.
-Inheritence of classes is supported, but not interfaces of methods yet.
+Inheritance of classes is supported, but not interfaces or methods.
+The isContainedIn query below demonstrates the use of positional arguments in a pattern; Location(x, y;) instead of Location(thing == x, location == y).

-Queries can now call other queries, this combined with optional query arguments provides deriviation query style backward chaining.
-Positional and mixed positional/named type is supported.
-Literal expressions can passed as query arguments, but at this stage you cannot mix expressions with variables.
-Here s an example of a query that calls another query.
+Queries can now call other queries, this combined with optional query arguments provides derivation query style backward chaining.
+Positional and named syntax is supported for arguments.
+It is also possible to mix both positional and named, but positional must come first, separated by a semi colon.
+Literal expressions can be passed as query arguments, but at this stage you cannot mix expressions with variables.
+Here is an example of a query that calls another query.
 Note that 'z' here will always be an 'out' variable.
-The '?' symbol means the query is pull only, once the results are returned you will not received further results as the underlying data changes.
+The '?' symbol means the query is pull only, once the results are returned you will not receive further results as the underlying data changes.